Skip to main content

 Signs and Symptoms of Fentanyl Addiction

 Whether a person has been prescribed fentanyl or is taking it illegally, there is a high risk of dependency.
 When dependency occurs, individuals increase the amount of fentanyl they are taking.
-They do this in order to achieve the same pain-numbing or euphoric sensations.
+They do this to achieve the same pain-numbing or euphoric sensations.
 Sadly, this dependency swiftly leads to addiction.

-Thus, the best way to identify fentanyl dependency in yourself or in a loved one is by becoming educated on the signs and symptoms of fentanyl addiction.
+Thus, the best way to identify fentanyl dependency in yourself or a loved one is by becoming educated on the signs and symptoms of fentanyl addiction.
 Lastly, this awareness not only allows individuals to get help as soon as possible but also prevents overdose.

 Common indicators of fentanyl misuse include: